Many programs receive an early investment in funding through a grant or other means to begin care coordination

 The Kresge Foundation – The Kresge Foundation funded care coordination

-programs, such as a family-centered care coordination program for Latinos in Minnesota and a public-private
+programs, such as a family-centered care coordination program for Latino populations in Minnesota and a

 W.K.
 Kellogg Foundation – The W.K.
 Kellogg Foundation has supported